 - Distance Learning Only

-Applicants to the Graduate Certificate in Technology-Based Learning program must hold a baccalaureate degree from a recognized post-secondary education institution.
+Applicants to the Graduate Certificate in Technology-Based Learning program must hold a baccalaureate degree (three or four year) from a recognized post-secondary education institution.
 If the potential applicant does not have a degree, but believes that his or her education and experience is equivalent to an undergraduate degree, the applicant may put forward this position in writing as part of the application process.